The Academic Writing Skills Programme

 Overall, it was a good course.
 It felt like a mini or condensed writing course. - previous AWSP student

 Students are then offered a variety of progression options.
 Some students will be advised to attend the open classes run by SLD on an optional basis; certain students will be advised to complete an online writing course (hosted via Moodle); other students will be offered a range of small workshops and one-to-one meetings to improve their writing and research skills.
 This range of provision allows for targeted provision in student academic writing development.

 When does it take place?

 I'm surprised this has been the most enjoyable class I've been to in the last six weeks I've been at uni! - previous AWSP student

 There are a number of iterations of the AWSP running throughout the academic year.
 Students are divided into groups based on College/subject area; each College/subject area’s student cohort completes the AWSP at a pre-determined slot throughout the academic year.
 (The AWSP runs once in Semester 1, again in Semester 2, and once in May.)

-Students are given an hour and ten minutes to complete the online diagnostic element of the AWSP.
+Students are given an hour and ten minutes to complete the online assignment element of the AWSP.
 The classes run at a variety of times after the completion of the essay submissions, and students are able to pick a class time that best suits their timetable.

 Staff and students will be informed well in advance of the submission deadlines for their College/subject area.